 This seminar will explore the latest research in this field with a particular emphasis on Irish work environments.
 There will also be a panel discussion featuring contributors from multiple disciplines in an effort to identify best practice in this domain with a specific emphasis on separating the rhetoric from the reality of creating healthy workplaces.
 UCC future plans to work with key stakeholders and support employers developing healthy work and healthy workplaces will also be outlined.

 All welcome to attend but spaces are limited.
-Please register to attend by completing the registration form.

 Profile of Speakers: